gklyne/I-D/app/app.md

 --- abstract

 This Internet-Draft proposes the
-Archive and Packaging Pointer system with the URI scheme `app`.
+Archive and Packaging Pointer URI scheme `app`.

 app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or a mobile